The 2025 Community Sing starts in….

 The History

 Everything started on December 24, 1924, when Basking Ridge resident and businessman Ray Moffet of Moffet Chevrolet took his Chevy truck to drive around town with his friends singing Christmas carols.
-Each year, Ray partnered alongside his friend John Carswell, and they spread their holiday spirit by traveling around town singing the night away.
+Each year, Ray partnered with his friend John Carswell, and they spread their holiday spirit by traveling around town singing the night away.

 All Volunteer Brass Ensemble

-A welcome addition, in 1932, was a brass ensemble that led the carolers in song.
+A welcome addition in 1932 was a brass ensemble that led the carolers in song.
 The ensemble is all volunteer.
 A similar event was held at Olcott Square in Bernardsville, led by William Van Houten and Charles Swain, during the mid-1930s, but it did not last, leaving Basking Ridge to hold the area’s only Christmas sing.

 Resident Jim Felter has been the Christmas Eve Carol coordinator since 2006.
 Before 2006, long-time BRPC member George Fricke did it for 17 years.
 If you’re interested in participating, reach out to [email protected].

-Back in Basking Ridge, John D. Carswell, who had led the singing and helped Ray for fifty years, died in May 1975.
+In Basking Ridge, John D. Carswell, who had led the singing and helped Ray for fifty years, died in May 1975.
 Richard Booth had been leading the ensemble.
 In 1975, Bob Verburg stepped in and served as chairman of the event.
 The 1975 all-volunteer committee included a standing committee to support the Carol Sing, including Harold M. Bieber, Norris Birnbaum, George L. Fricke, Dr. William J. Haines, Gregory Lane, Ernest R. Shears, Jean-Louis Terry, Robert M. Huggins, Burr Williamson, and Robert M. Verburg.
 The general committee members are Rev. Norman M. Post, Rev. Dale H. Crouthamel, Rev. Joseph A. B. Wade, Rev. Wilbur A. Thomas, Rev. Rudolf J.S.
 Keyl, Rev Dwight A. White, Dr. J. Calvin K. Jackson, and Rev. Carl Abrahamsen Jr. In the 1980s, Gregory Lane led the singing, followed by George Fricke, for 17 years, from 1987 to 2005.
 Since 2006, Jim Felter has been leading the way.

-• The Rev. Msgr Sylvester J. Cronin (The Church of St. James)
+- Rev. Msgr Sylvester J. Cronin (The Church of St. James)

-• The Rev. Bob Erbig (Millington Baptist Church)
+- Rev. Bob Erbig (Millington Baptist Church)

-• The Rev. Daniel Fenco (Somerset Hills Lutheran Church)
+- Rev. Daniel Fenco (Somerset Hills Lutheran Church)

-• The Rev. Dennis Jones (Basking Ridge Presbyterian Church)
+- Rev. Dennis Jones (Basking Ridge Presbyterian Church)

-• The Very Reverend Canon Gerald S. McLynn (Covenant Chapel Reformed Episcopal Church)
+- Rev. Canon Gerald S. McLynn (Covenant Chapel Reformed Episcopal Church)

-• The Rev. Rick Morley (St. Mark’s Episcopal Church)
+- Rev. Rick Morley (St. Mark’s Episcopal Church)

-• Pastor Timothy Sudolcan (Somerset Hills Baptist Church)
+- Pastor Timothy Sudolcan (Somerset Hills Baptist Church)

-• The Rev. Dr. Barnabas Sprinkle (Liberty Corner Presbyterian Church)
+- Rev. Dr. Barnabas Sprinkle (Liberty Corner Presbyterian Church)

-• The Rev. Dave Tillisch (Bishop Janes United Methodist Church)
+- Rev. Dave Tillisch (Bishop Janes United Methodist Church)

-• A standing committee of support for the event includes: Susan Felter, Josh Felter, Kate and Dave Tullo, Martha Heiner, Sally and Ronald A. Horan (for the 45th year), Wyman Wong, Dan Zugale, and Sing Coordinator Jim Felter.
+- A standing committee of support for the event includes Susan Felter, Josh Felter, Kate and Dave Tullo, Martha Heiner, Sally and Ronald A. Horan (for the 45th year), Wyman Wong, Dan Zugale, and Sing Coordinator Jim Felter.

 Anyone interested in joining the brass ensemble meets at 6 p.m.
 Christmas Eve in Westminster Hall at Basking Ridge Presbyterian Church, 1 East Oak St.